 Logarithms were invented independently by John Napier(in 1614) and Joost Burgi(in 1620).The log is being useful in many fields from astronomy to common finance.

-We know multiplication is helpful shortcut for addition,and the topic exponent is one of the short cut for multiplication,and log is the short cut for exponents.
+We know multiplication is a helpful shortcut for adding,and the topic exponent is one of the shortcuts for multiplication,and log is the shortcut for exponents.

-Let b a positive number b≠ 1.For any real number x, bxx, then the exponent x is called the log of a to the base b.
+Let "b" be a positive number b≠ 1.For any real number x, bxx, then the exponent x is called the log of "a" to the base "b".
 We also call x, the value of log, log b a.
 Thus x = logb a is an equivalent form of a= bx.
 We say that x = logb a is the logarithmic form of the exponential form a = bx.
 In both forms the base is same.
 We observe that x = logb a is an equivalent way of writing a = bx.

-The Base must be specified in the logrithmic notation.
-If we write y = log x, then it will become meaningless since its equivalent cannot be written unless the base is given.
+The Base must be specified in the logarithmic notation.
+If we write y = log x, then it will become meaningless, since its equivalent cannot be written unless the base is given.
 However, in such situations, we write logarithm, by omitting their base.
-In such case, it is understood that all log is having the same base.
+In such case, it is understood that all logs are having the same base.

 (ii)log216 6 = 1/3

 Solve the equations: